phoenixvc/PhoenixVC-Website/README.md

 ## FAQ

-For answers to common questions about deployment, authentication, and regional availability for Azure Static Web Apps, please see our [docs/FAQ.md](docs/FAQ.md) file.
+For answers to common questions about deployment, authentication, and regional availability for Azure Static Web Apps, please refer to our [docs/FAQ.md](docs/FAQ.md) document.

 ## Support